hiboabd/stairway-test/README.md

 # Leaderboard Tech Test
-This project is a tech test submitted for the junior front end engineer position at Stairway Learning.
+This project is a tech test submitted for the Junior Front End Engineer position at Stairway.

+## To use locally

+In your terminal, navigate to the project directory `leaderboard-test`, then type the command:

+### `npm start`

+This runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+To run tests, type the command:

+### `npm test`

+This launches the test runner in the interactive watch mode.<br />
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Task description

+Below is a summarised description of the task as outlined by Stairway.

 This project is intended to simulate a reduced version of what you might expect to be implementing within the Front-End Engineering role.
 In this project, you'll be creating a simplified Leaderboard using React.
 Below you'll find a link to the Design, along with the Acceptance Criteria and API schema